-Starting January 30, 2012 and no later than January 30, 2014, if you are applying for a CDL Permit; or are renewing, upgrading, adding endorsements to a CDL; or transferring a CDL from another state, you are required to provide information to your State Driver's License Agency (SDLA) regarding the type of commercial motor vehicle operation you drive in or expect to drive in with your CDL.
-Drivers operating in certain types of commerce will be required to submit a current medical examiner's certificate and/or any medical variance documents that you have been issued (i.e. Vision, Skills Performance or Diabetic waivers, or other exemptions) to your SDLA to obtain a "certified" medical status as part of your driving record.
-You must contact your State Driver Licensing Agency (SDLA) to obtain information regarding the requirement for submitting these documents.
+If you are applying for a CDL Permit; or are renewing, upgrading, adding endorsements to a CDL; or transferring a CDL from another state, you are required to provide information to the Arizona Department of Transportation Motor Vehicle Division (MVD) regarding the type of commercial motor vehicle operation you drive in or expect to drive in with your CDL.
+All CDL/CLP Holders will be required to submit a current medical examiner's certificate and/or any medical variance documents that you have been issued (i.e. Vision, Skills Performance or Diabetic waivers, or other exemptions) to the Motor Vehicle Division to obtain a "certified" medical status as part of your driving record.
+You must contact the Motor Vehicle Division to obtain information regarding the requirement for submitting these documents.

-If you are required to have a "certified" medical status and fail to provide and keep up-to-date your medical examiner's certificate you become "not-certified" and may lose your CDL.
+You are required to have a "certified" medical status and if you fail to provide and keep up-to-date your medical examiner's certificate you become "not-certified" and may lose your CDL driving privilege.